Wychwood: Modern Wychwood

 Some of the land that had been cleared for agricultural use was purchased by the Woodland Trust, and re-planted with native English deciduous trees creating Shillbrook Wood, a 9 acre site near Bampton, and Eynsham Wood, a 13.37 acre site near Eynsham.

-Since the late 1990s there has been a resurgence of interest in the history and identity of the Wychwood, exemplified by the founding of the Wychwood Project.
-Since 2000 'Forest Fairs' have been held at a variety of locations within the old Wychwood boundary.
-These are a better-behaved revival of traditional Fairs that were closed down in 1856 because of rowdy behaviour.
+Since the late 1990s there has been a resurgence of interest in the history and identity of the Wychwood, exemplified by the founding of the Wychwood Project, now known as The Wychwood Forest Trust.
+Since 2000, the Wychwood Forest Trust has held an annual Forest Fair at a variety of locations within the old Wychwood boundary.
+This is a better-behaved revival of the traditional fair that was closed down in 1856 because of rowdy behaviour.

-The modern Fairs are centred on rural communities and crafts.
-They attract a large number of visitors even in bad weather.
+The modern Wychwood Forest Fair is centred on rural skills, heritage crafts, local communities and countryside traditions.
+It attracts a large number of visitors even in bad weather.

 The Oxford University Historical Re-Enactment Society, also known as the Wychwood Warriors, is a reenactment group that recreates aspects of Saxon life in Wychwood during the Dark Ages.

 Fragments of the ancient forest survive, one on the Cornbury Estate near Charlbury retaining the name 'Wychwood'.